Vietnam.vn - Nền tảng quảng bá Việt Nam

 High taxes do not necessarily mean the budget will collect more.

 The Special Consumption Tax Law has a very broad impact, affecting all enterprises that produce, import, and trade goods and services subject to Special Consumption Tax.
-Therefore, there have been many seminars recently to gather opinions on this draft law.
+Therefore, recently there have been continuous seminars to gather opinions on this draft law.

 Regarding the content of the draft law, the content that received many mixed opinions is that changing the tax calculation method, adjusting tax rates, and adding some items to the special consumption tax will affect Vietnamese branded products, reducing competitiveness with similar products with foreign brands.

-Amending the special consumption tax law to find a balanced solution and reasonable procedure, figure 1
+Amending the law on special consumption tax to find a balanced solution and reasonable procedure, figure 1

 Scientific workshop "Contributions to the draft Law on Special Consumption Tax (amended)".
 Photo: Ha Linh.

-For example, the draft proposes to increase the special consumption tax on alcohol and beer to increase the selling price of alcohol and beer by at least 10% as recommended by the World Health Organization (WHO) and the roadmap to increase the tax according to the increase in income and inflation.
-This is not the right time to increase the tax.
+For example, the draft proposes to increase special consumption tax on alcohol and beer to increase the selling price of alcohol and beer by at least 10% as recommended by the World Health Organization (WHO) and the roadmap to increase tax according to income growth and inflation.
+This is not the right time to increase tax.

 The draft also proposes two methods for calculating taxes on alcohol.
 The first method currently applied is the relative tax, applying tax rates based on percentages.
-The second method is added as the absolute tax calculation method and the mixed method (applying both percentage and absolute tax rates at the same time).
-The Ministry of Finance's view is to continue applying the current relative method.
+The second method is added as the absolute tax method and the mixed method (applying both percentage and absolute tax rates).
+The Ministry of Finance 's view is to continue applying the current relative method.
 However, there are opinions in favor of the second method.

 "If tax rates increase or tax calculation methods change, businesses in the industry will be severely affected," said Mr. Viet.

-Regarding taxable subjects, Mr. Viet suggested that "when there is not enough convincing scientific basis and the impact on expanding the subjects subject to special consumption tax has not been fully assessed, it is recommended to consider and not add sugary soft drinks, barley drinks and non-alcoholic soft drinks to the subjects subject to special consumption tax".
+Regarding taxable subjects, Mr. Viet suggested that "when there is not enough convincing scientific basis and the impact on the expansion of taxable subjects of special consumption tax has not been fully assessed, it is recommended to consider not adding sugary soft drinks, barley drinks and non-alcoholic soft drinks to the taxable subjects of special consumption tax".

 At the workshop, senior expert on Tax and Corporate Governance - Mr. Nguyen Van Phung emphasized that after two years of the Covid-19 pandemic and the impact of the global economic crisis and recession, businesses and the economy are facing many difficulties.